Pick your app

 The schema definition file: instant.schema.ts

-The default export of instant.schema.ts should always be the result of a call to i.graph.
+The default export of instant.schema.ts should always be the result of a call to i.schema.

 // instant.schema.ts